STATE CONSTITUTIONAL PROVISION - Article II, Section 6.

 N.M.
 Stat.
 Ann. § 30-7-16 makes it a crime for a felon (see below), a person currently subject to a domestic violence order of protection (issued in New Mexico or registered in New Mexico), or a person convicted of stalking, specified domestic violence crimes (battery against a household member, criminal damage to property of a household member) or a crime that would disqualify a person from firearm possession under federal law, from possessing, receiving or transporting a firearm.
 For the purposes of this law, a “firearm” means any weapon that will or is designed to or may readily be converted to expel a projectile by the action of an explosion, or just the frame or receiver.
 Antique firearms are included.

 The prohibition of a “felon” under this state law lasts only for the ten years after the person has completed serving a sentence or period of probation for the felony conviction, whichever is later, unless the person has been pardoned for the crime or received a deferred sentence.
 N.M.
 Stat.
-Ann. § 30-7-16(D)(3).
-The person may still be prohibited under federal law.
+Ann. § 30-7-16(D)(3) (definition of "felon").

 It is unlawful for a person under 19 years old to knowingly possess or transport a handgun, loaded or unloaded, except when the person is: (1) attending a hunter’s or handgun safety course; (2) engaged in target shooting or in organized competition; (3) engaged in legal hunting or trapping; (4) participating in or practicing for a performance by a nonprofit organization formed under I.R.S.
 Code § 501(c)(3); (5) traveling with an unloaded handgun to or from one of the above activities; (6) on real property under the control of the person’s parent, grandparent, or guardian and while under their supervision.
 N. M. Stat.
 Ann. § 30-7-2.2.